MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Examples

-When a user enters a URL, it's unfurled into an Adaptive card.

-Following are the deep link examples to invoke Stage View:
+When a user enters a URL, it's unfurled into an Adaptive card.Following are the deep link examples to invoke Stage View:

 <br>